ask-lang/ask-old/docs/Quickstart.md

 For an example of using @dynamic to make cross-contract calls, please refer to the `examples/crosscall` example.

 ## Ask!
 Common component description
-### Account
+### AccountId
-The `Account` class is an encapsulation class of `AccountId`.
+The `AccountId` class is an encapsulation class of `Account`.
 It can represent an EOA address or a contract address.
 It includes the following important properties and methods:
-* `Account.Null`: This is an address with a value of `0`, and its value is similar to `address(0)` in solidity.
+* `AccountId.Null`: This is an address with a value of `0`, and its value is similar to `address(0)` in solidity.
-* `Account.Self`: Represents the address of the current contract, similar to `address(this)` in solidity.
+* `AccountId.Self`: Represents the address of the current contract, similar to `address(this)` in solidity.
-* `transfer(value: Balance): void`: This method is used for local currency transfer operations, that is, transfer from the balance of the account of `Account.Self` to the address of this account.
+* `transfer(value: Balance): void`: This method is used for local currency transfer operations, that is, transfer from the balance of the account of `AccountId.Self` to the address of this account.
 * `call(data: u8[], gas: u64 = 0, value: u128 = u128.Zero): u8[]`: method used to call external contracts.
 Refer to the previous section about **Cross-Contract Calls* *part.

 ### Msg
 The `Msg` class encapsulates the data and information attached to a call.
 Ask! has a global variable `msg` inside, which is used to obtain relevant information:
 * `msg.value`: The value attached in one call, the data of type `Balance`.
-* `msg.sender`: The initiator account of a call, `Account` type data.
+* `msg.sender`: The initiator account of a call, `AccountId` type data.
 * `msg.sig`: The signature of the method called once, the data of type `u8[]`.
 * `msg.data`: The parameters of the method called once, which have been serialized as `u8[]` type.